turbot/steampipe-plugin-alicloud/docs/index.md

 The Alicloud credential resolution order is:

-1. Credentails specified in connection argument file.
+1. Credentials specified in connection argument file.
 2. Credentials specified in environment variables Environment variables are loaded in this order of precedence, aligning with the aliyun CLI (first) and Terraform (second):